-Fazenda is an epigenetic, structurally controlled, and hydrothermally altered Precambrian quartz veinhosted lode gold deposit that has been subjected to greenschist facies metamorphism.
-There is suggestion of a partial syngenetic origin for the gold because of the anomalous gold content (0.05 g/t Au to 0.10 g/t Au) throughout visibly unmineralized quartz-chlorite schist.
+Fazenda is an epigenetic, structurally controlled, and hydrothermally altered Precambrian quartz vein- hosted lodegold deposit that has been subjected to greenschist facies metamorphism.
+There is suggestion of a partial syngenetic origin for the gold because of the anomalous, 0.05 to 0.10 g/t Au content present throughout visibly unmineralized quartz-chlorite schist.

-The main mineralization, in the form of sulphide-bearing quartz veining, is associated with a second deformation event.
-These multiple vein systems vary in true width from 1.5 m to 40 m and horizontal mining widths vary from a minimum of 3 m to 40 m.
-The regional strike of mineralized trend is north-south, while, locally, the veins are generally arcuate in an east-west trend and south dipping at 40° to 70°, with a shallow to moderate east plunge.
-The plunge, however, is quite variable, with some zones plunging westerly.
+The main mineralization is hosted by quartz-albite-sulphide veins within the upper horizon of chlorite schist known as CLX1.
+Mineralization is also found stratigraphically below the CLX1 mineralized domain, in the CLX2 and Canto (AGV) horizons.
+The stacked veins vary in true width from 1.5 to 40 m and horizontal mining widths vary from 3 to 40 m.
+The regional strike of mineralization is north-south, while locally the veins are generally arcuate in an east-west trend, and south dipping at 40° to 70°, with a shallow-to-moderate east plunge.
+The plunge is quite variable, with some zones plunging westerly.

-Recent exploration at Fazenda has mostly been drilling to increase and/or replace reserves depleted during mining.
+Most of the recent exploration at Fazenda has been drilling to increase and/or replace reserves depleted during mining.
 Much of this exploration drilling has been carried out from underground drifts with the objective of identifying new resources and converting Mineral Resources to Mineral Reserves.
-A deeper drilling program has been designed and implemented to extend the underground Mineral Resources at depth and to the east.
+Currently, the exploration team is developing new geological models to guide future exploration.